 Styling cream is in the same family as gel, wax, and mousse, but differs in that it has a creamy, lotion-like consistency.
 Creams that are formulated for waves, curls, and coils are made with a blend of moisturizers, plant oils, and polymers that control frizz and keep flyaway hair in place without feeling greasy or crunchy.
 Some styling creams can also protect hair from the damage caused by heated styling tools and chemical treatments, and some may even strengthen hair and repair dry, brittle ends.

 There are lots of things to consider as you shop for styling cream for your do, such as the available brands and formulas, your type of curls, and the texture of your hair.
-But you don’t have to stress about finding the perfect product for your needs because we’ve showcased our favorite brands here and compiled this handy guide to help you choose.
+You don’t have to stress about finding the perfect product for your needs, however, because we’ve showcased our favorite brands here and compiled this handy guide to help you choose.

 When you use styling cream on your curly locks, you can expect your hair to feel soft and manageable and less frizzy.
 However, there are some differences between styling creams and other styling products.
 Here’s a comparative look at the popular types and what they can and can’t do for your curls.